prashjet/oss4astro/documentation/README.md

 * :ref:`search`
  ```

+* Other build options

-* Other build options.
-We used the `make html` command to build webpages.
+  * We used the `make html` command to build webpages.
 You
   can also use `make latexpdf` to build a PDF version, and `make clean` to
   remove all existing builds.